We are well acquainted with doing annoying things for our kids.

 Paying for funeral costs: Similarly, if your family would struggle to pay for your funeral and other expenses, life insurance could help make them less of a burden.

-Take the heat off co-signers: If someone has co-signed debt with you, such as a parent co-signing on your student loans, then that person will still be on the hook for the debt after you're gone.
+Reducing pressure for debt co-signers: If someone has co-signed debt with you, such as a parent co-signing on your student loans, then that person will still be on the hook for the debt after you're gone.
 That's true of a co-signed mortgage and other loans, too.
 Life insurance could help pay off those balances.

 Although many jobs offer life insurance as an employee benefit, there are several reasons you might want to consider an individual policy for yourself, independent of your job.
 First, life insurance through work is often not enough since coverage amounts tend to be lower.